CivicActions/accessibility/_posts/2021-03-12-automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe.md

 ✔ 49/49 URLs passed
 ```

 As you can see, at the time of this writing we have all our pages passing!
-To see examples of us fixing reported accessibility issues check out [pull request #128](https://github.com/CivicActions/accessibility/pull/128).
+To see examples of us fixing reported accessibility issues check out [pull request #128 on this site](https://github.com/CivicActions/accessibility/pull/128).

 Note: we have also noticed that pa11y-ci intermittently throws an error when trying to test many pages.
-Here is an open issue to find a solution to that: [issue #128](https://github.com/pa11y/pa11y-ci/issues/128).
+Here is an open issue to find a solution to that: [issue #128 on the pa11y-ci repository](https://github.com/pa11y/pa11y-ci/issues/128).

 ## Running pa11y-ci in a GitHub action
 Now that we have it running locally, here is how we configure it to run every time we submit a pull request in GitHub.